Pierre Koffmann: Career

-Following the death of his wife Annie, he closed La Tante Claire in 2003.
-The space became the flagship restaurant of Marcus Wareing.
 After taking a break from restaurants, he was briefly head chef at the Bleeding Heart pub in Clerkenwell.
 In 2009, he opened a pop-up restaurant at Selfridges in London for ten days as part of the London food festival.
 He decided to serve classic dishes from La Tante Claire instead of new dishes as he originally planned – "that's not what people want.
 They want the pig's trotter, the foie gras, the pistachio soufflé.
 But maybe I do a new dish each day, as a special."
 The ten days turned into two months.
 Koffmann described the first month as "a kind of hell", but he got used to the hours again during the second month, and began to ponder opening a new restaurant: "I started to think about a new restaurant.
 I thought: why not?
 I still enjoy it.
 When you are a chef, your place is in the kitchen."

 Koffmann's at The Berkeley hotel opened on 30 June 2010, at the former site of Gordon Ramsay's Boxwood Cafe; it was Koffmann's first full restaurant venture since the closure of La Tante Claire in 2003 at the same hotel.
 He said he was no longer chasing Michelin stars, and would instead cook the Gascon style food he remembered from his childhood.
 Koffmann's at The Berkeley closed on 31 December 2016.

-The space it occupied was due to be replaced by a gym.
+Koffman has a range of potatoes, chips, fruit and vegetables, sold by The Food Heroes, a company set up by Koffman, his wife and her brother.
+The chips were initially sold to restaurants but the company now markets products to the public.

-In 2021, he launched a restaurant-review website koffmannandvines.com with Richard Vines, the former Chief Food Critic at Bloomberg.
+In 2021, he launched a restaurant-review website, koffmannandvines.com, with Richard Vines, the former chief food critic at Bloomberg.